dashevo/node.js-engineer-code-challenge/README.md

  - Run application and see results. **Try to spend as little money as possible**.
 Cost depends on the size of request / response and elapsed time.
 You may find the exact formula in [the application skeleton code](application/lib/calculateExpenses.js)
- - Send Pull Request with your solution
+ - Send us an archive with your solution

 ## Requirements